angular/angular/aio/content/guide/angular-compiler-options.md

 For library projects generated with the CLI, the development configuration default is `true`.

-{@a enablelegacytemplate}
+<a id="enablelegacytemplate"></a>

 ### `enableLegacyTemplate`

-When `true`, enables use of the `<template>` element, which was deprecated in Angular 4.0, in favor of `<ng-template>` (to avoid colliding with the DOM's element of the same name).
+When `true`, enables use of the `<template>` element, which was deprecated in Angular 4.0, in favor of `<ng-template>` \(to avoid colliding with the DOM's element of the same name\).
 Default is `false`.
 Might be required by some third-party Angular libraries.

 ### `flatModuleId`

-The module ID to use for importing a flat module (when `flatModuleOutFile` is `true`).
+The module ID to use for importing a flat module \(when `flatModuleOutFile` is `true`\).
 References generated by the template compiler use this module name when importing symbols from the flat module.
 Ignored if `flatModuleOutFile` is `false`.

 ### `flatModuleOutFile`

 When `true`, generates a flat module index of the given file name and the corresponding flat module metadata.
 Use to create flat modules that are packaged similarly to `@angular/core` and `@angular/common`.
 When this option is used, the `package.json` for the library should refer to the generated flat module index instead of the library index file.

 Produces only one `.metadata.json` file, which contains all the metadata necessary for symbols exported from the library index.
 In the generated `.ngfactory.js` files, the flat module index is used to import symbols that include both the public API from the library index as well as shrowded internal symbols.

 By default the `.ts` file supplied in the `files` field is assumed to be the library index.
 If more than one `.ts` file is specified, `libraryIndex` is used to select the file to use.